fega/Ecmascript---Array-slicing-proposal/README.md

 # Ecmascript-Array-slicing-proposal
-A proposal to a better array Slicing inspired in Python notation
-## Problem
-JS need a better way to transversing arraylike structures
+This proposal introduces a new way for transversing arraylike structures

 ## Solution
 Inspired (but not limited) in the python notation, add an `slicing notation` in the following form